tearust/tea-docs/Blog/TEA_Project_Intro.md

 It is developed on top of Substrate, a blockchain development toolkit by Polkadot.
 Because TEA is based on Substrate, it will be effortless to communicate and collaborate with other blockchains in Polkadot ecosystem.
 Of course, this doesn't mean that TEA is limited to working with Substrate-based blockchains only: TEA can work with any client blockchain or even with non-blockchain clients.
 Then again, it is  easier when the client is Substrate based due to the inter-chain communication protocol.
 An additional reason for choosing Substrate is that the protocol is developed using the Rust programming language and has WebAssembly as its compiling target.
 This technical stack is the same as TEA’s: we like Rust and WebAssembly too :)

 Secondly, IPFS (the inter-planetary file system) is used as our network and storage layer.
 We chose IPFS because it is a mature distributed storage solution with considerable community support.
-One of the TEA project's use cases is to add computing functionality to existing IPFS nodes, adding a new definition to IPFS (inter-planetary <em>functional services</em>).
-The network layer of IPFS, called LibP2P, is the base layer of our delegation chain network.
+One of the TEA project's use cases is to add computing functionality to existing IPFS nodes, adding a new definition to IPFS (inter-planetary *functional services*).
+LibP2P, the network layer of IPFS, is the base layer of our delegation chain network.

 In third place, we have the hardware-based trusted computing technology.
 This is how the Trust Chain works.
 In our current demo, we used a TPM chip by Nations Technologies on a Raspberry Pi as our testing environment.
-This doesn't mean we support TPM only, as any hardware trusted computing technologies could be applied, granted that they can deliver a Proof of Trust on which other nodes can agree.
+This doesn't mean we support TPM only, as any hardware trusted computing technology could be applied, granted that it can deliver a Proof of Trust on which other nodes can agree.
 In the TEA project, we do not decide whether a node is secure or not; we provide a consensus on what most nodes agree on.
-In other words, TEA is neutral to all trusted-computing-technologies.
+In other words, TEA is neutral to all trusted computing technologies.

 Last, but not least, is the isolated container technology.
 We chose WasCC WebAssembly runtime as our base.
 WebAssembly is a new technology that has recently gotten attention in the blockchain and cybersecurity area.
 WebAseembly brings us a higher level of isolation with security built-in.
 It also makes code small and portable to let TEA move Wasm code around the network to fit different business needs.

 Once you’ve deployed your code to the TEA network, you cannot and do not need to know which TEA node hosts or runs your code.
 All the workflows are handled inside the trusted secure environment with zero-knowledge protection.
-You can see this is significantly different than traditional cloud computing, where you know where your code is being hosted and running from.
-On the developer's end, they will not need to learn a new programming language because WebAssembly is a compiling target rather than a programming language.
+You can see this is significantly different than traditional cloud computing, where you know where your code is being hosted and runs from.
+On the developer's end, there is no need to learn a new programming language because WebAssembly is a compiling target rather than a programming language.
 Most of the modern programming languages can be compiled to WebAssembly format.

 ![](../res/s9.jpg)